Lembas Bread From Lord of the Rings Recipe

 • Dried fruit: Some currants or finely chopped dried apricots would make these extra hearty.

-What to Serve with Lembas Bread From Lord of the Rings?
+What to Serve with Lembas Bread from The Lord of the Rings?

 Want to go all out for your Lord of the Rings night?
 Try these: